An analytic theory of convolutional neural network inverse problems solvers: Numerical experiments

 \subsection{Forward operators}

-We consider the $3$ representative inverse problems as forward operators $A$: \begin{itemize} \item Denoising: the forward operator is simply the identity $A = \Id$ and only the physics-agnostic estimator is applicable in this case. \item Inpainting: we consider the inpainting operator with a center square mask of size $15 \times 15$.
-The forward operator $A$ is therefore a diagonal matrix with $0$ on the masked pixels and $1$ elsewhere.
-In this case, we define the physics-aware estimator with $B \!=\!
-A^+ \!=\!
-A$: it simply removes noise inside the masked region and keeps the observed pixels unchanged. \item Deconvolution: we consider an isotropic Gaussian blur kernel with standard deviation $1.0$ with circular boundary conditions.
+We consider the \(3\) representative inverse problems as forward operators \(A\): \begin{itemize} \item Denoising: the forward operator is simply the identity \(A = \Id\) and only the physics-agnostic estimator is applicable in this case. \item Inpainting: we consider the inpainting operator with a center square mask of size \(15 \times 15\).
+The forward operator \(A\) is therefore a diagonal matrix with \(0\) on the masked pixels and \(1\) elsewhere.
+In this case, the pseudo-inverse is \(BA^+ \!=\!
+A\): it simply removes noise inside the masked region and keeps the observed pixels unchanged.
+In our experiments, we consider the physics-aware estimator with \(B = A^+ + \epsilon \Id\), where \(\epsilon = 10^{-5}\) is a small regularization parameter.
+This ensures that \(B\) is full-rank and we can apply the constant-rank formula of the LE-MMSE estimator in~\cref{theorem:local_trans_estimator}.
+As \(\epsilon\) is very small, this estimator closely approximates the ideal physics-aware estimator with \(B = A^+\), as discussed in~\cref{remark:rank_deficient_B}. \item Deconvolution: we consider an isotropic Gaussian blur kernel with standard deviation \(1.0\) with circular boundary conditions.
 The same kernel is used for all color channels.
-In this case, we build the full matrix $A$ as a block-circulant matrix representing the convolution operation and $B$ is its pseudo-inverse, which is computed once, in double precision. \end{itemize}
+In this case, we build the full matrix \(A\) as a block-circulant matrix representing the convolution operation and \(B\) is its pseudo-inverse, which is computed once, in double precision. \end{itemize}